 We love debut authors.
 There’s something so fun about picking up a new read by a first-time author and reading their words.
-From memoir and mystery, a book of essays and a thoughtful pet crow in the midst of the apocalypse, we’ve tracked down seven must-read books of fall by debut authors.
+From memoir and mystery, a book of essays and a thoughtful pet crow in the midst of the apocalypse, we’ve tracked down eight must-read books of fall by debut authors.

 Hollow Kingdom by Kira Jane Buxton